pviotti/degiro-bookkeeper/README.md

  - account for taxes on dividends automatically deducted by Degiro
  - process malformed input CSV (i.e. with garbled rows) and output cleaned up CSV in the same folder as the input file (with `-clean.csv` suffix)
- - work out dividends in €, USD or CAD in a given year
+ - work out dividends in €, $ or Can$ in a given year
  - output summary of deposits and withdrawals both total and per-year
+ - output total ADR fees for a given year in $
  - output and take into account stock splits
  - country-specific features:
    - Ireland: support for CGT tax periods (i.e. Initial and Later - see revenue.ie)